HuProt™ content and quality assurance

 - HuProt™ resources

 Newly re-sequenced and purified content

-The HuProt™ human proteome microarray (v3.1) contains >20,000 unique, newly re-sequenced and individually purified human proteins representing 16,152 genes (~81% of the human proteome; see figure, right) and 124 unique mouse gene symbols.
+The HuProt™ human proteome microarray (v4.0) contains around 21,000 unique, newly re-sequenced and individually purified human proteins representing 17,374 genes (87% of the human proteome; see figure, right) and 124 unique mouse gene symbols.
 Recombinant proteins are expressed in yeast (S. cerevisiae), purified and printed on glass slides in duplicate, along with control proteins.